6 Tips To Create The Perfect Product Onboarding Checklist

 When it comes to improving product adoption, a product onboarding checklist is one of the most effective tools for PMs.
 A great checklist guides your users through various tasks.
 It helps them identify key features of your product, and it means they start getting value from it right away.

 Building a checklist is easy.
-Tools like Userpilot can help you implement one into your product in no time at all.
+Tools like Userpilot can help you implement one into your product in no time at all (and without coding).

-Building a checklist that actually works, however, can be a little trickier.
+Building a checklist that is effective, however, can be a little trickier.

 The whole point of a checklist is that it takes a fairly complicated and drawn-out concept and then breaks it down into a series of simple tasks.